kint-php/kint/advanced.md

     $parser->addPlugin($plugin);
     </pre>
 * `SerializePlugin`
   Decodes serialized strings.
 Serialization has been a security pain forever, so it's disabled by default.
+This uses error-suppression, so your error handler may complain.
 * `ToStringPlugin`
   Shows the string representation of an object with a `__toString()` method.
 Some poorly-behaved libraries will cause fatal errors when this method is called, so it has sadly been moved to opt-in.